Wemoments - Emotional Wellness

 How Might We…

-💪 Our MVP Features and Goals
+💪 Our MVP Features

 Two main pages contain three tasks.
-Provide users with a simpler choice.

-👌 Ideas For Low-Fidelity
+👌 Ideas For Mid-Fidelity

 Task 1: Create your journal